 In projects where participants are determined to be at risk, the actual procedure utilized in obtaining “legally effective informed consent” must be fully documented.
 This is accomplished by using a written consent form embodying all of the elements of information required for the project.
-The consent form must be read by or to the participant or her/his legally authorized representative and signed by the person giving consent.
-A copy of the consent form should be given to the person signing the form and the signed form must be maintained in the investigator’s files for an indefinite period of time following completion of the study.
+The consent form must be read by the participant or their legally authorized representative and signed by the person giving consent.
+A copy of the consent form must be given to the person signing the form and the signed form must be maintained in the investigator’s files for an indefinite period of time following completion of the study.

 The Institutional Review Board has designated a SAMPLE form that can be used as a guide in preparing the consent form that will actually be used in the research project or activity.
 PLEASE NOTE that the final form that you administer must first be approved by the IRB before it can be legally administered.